2018 Value-based Health Care Delivery Seminar

 Resident and fellow applicants will need to provide confirmation that their program has released them from clinical duties for the day.

 50% of student fees must be pre-paid upon acceptance to the program.
 Final amount due on or prior to October 3rd.

 All Participants are expected to complete assigned reading before the course begins.

 Deadline for Applications

-All web-based applications will be accepted until 5:00 pm on August 18th, 2017 and decisions will be returned by August 22, 2017 along with reading materials and more details about participation.
+All web-based applications will be accepted until 5:00 pm on October 10th, 2018 and decisions will be returned on a rolling basis until the deadline or class fills (whichever comes first) along with reading materials and more details about participation.
 Late applications will be reviewed only if space remains.